 Admission to the M.S. in Counseling Program (both Clinical Mental Health Counseling and School Counseling concentrations) is competitive and selective.
 Applicants who are admitted typically have a GPA of 3.0 or above.
-A variety of factors are considered in admissions including undergraduate GPA, letters of recommendation, a personal statement, interview process, and number of available openings in the program of interest.
-All applications completed prior to the deadline, including supporting documentation, will be reviewed.
-Those applicants who meet the admissions requirements will be contacted for a phone, zoom, or on- campus interview.
-Priority admission will be given to applicants whose files are completed, including supporting documents, and who meet admission requirements prior to February 20th for summer/fall admission.
-Late applications will be considered based upon openings.
+Various factors are considered for admissions, including undergraduate GPA, letters of recommendation, a personal statement, interview process, and number of available openings in the program of interest.
+All applications completed before the deadline, including supporting documentation, will be reviewed.
+Those applicants who meet the admissions requirements will be contacted for a phone, zoom, or on-campus interview.
+Priority admission will be given to applicants whose files are completed, including supporting documents, and who meet admission requirements before February 20th for summer/fall admission.
 A complete listing of application requirements is included in the APSU Graduate Bulletin.

 Students who have been admitted to the graduate program but did not enroll for a fall or spring semester must reapply through the College of Graduate Studies.
+In select circumstances, the program coordinator may grant an admissions deferral.
+In this case, the student must complete an "Admissions Deferral" form with the Counseling program coordinator.

-Non-Degree Seeking Students: The M.S. in Counseling Program accepts a limited number of post-Masters non-degree seeking (NDS) students into the program.
-In order to be considered for admission as a NDS student, applicants must have already completed a Master's degree in Counseling or a closely related field.
-Applicants must complete all application material as specified in the APSU Graduate Bulletin for the M.S. in Counseling Program.
+Non-Degree Seeking Students: The Counseling Program accepts a limited number of post-Masters non-degree seeking (NDS) students into the program.
+To be considered for admission as an NDS student, applicants must have already completed a master's degree in counseling or a closely related field.
+Applicants must complete all application material specified in the APSU Graduate Bulletin for the M.S. in Counseling Program.
 Admission is dependent upon a review of all application materials and the number of available openings in the program.
-Students classified as NDS students may take a maximum of 6 courses (18 credit hours) in the M.S. in Counseling program.
+Students classified as NDS students may take a maximum of 6 courses (18 credit hours) in the Counseling program.

-Transfer Students: The M.S. in Counseling Program accepts transfer courses credit on a caseby-case basis for students who are admitted to the program.
-Students interested in transferring credit completed prior to beginning the program into the M.S. in Counseling program may submit previous transcripts for an evaluation by the program coordinator to determine what coursework may be eligible for transfer.
-Courses can transfer only if the student earned a grade of "B" or better in the course, the course falls within the time limit governing the completion of requirements for the degree, and has been approved by the program coordinator.
-Students are able to transfer up to 3 courses (9 credit hours) into the M.S. in Counseling program from other programs.
+Transfer Students: The M.S. in Counseling Program accepts transfer course credit on a case-by-case basis for students who are admitted to the Clinical Mental Health or School Counseling concentrations.
+Students interested in transferring credit completed before beginning the program into the M.S. in Counseling program may submit previous transcripts for an evaluation by the program coordinator to determine what coursework may be eligible for transfer.
+Courses are eligible for transfer only if the student earned a grade of "B" or better in the course, the course falls within the time limit governing the completion of requirements for the degree, and has been approved by the program coordinator.
+Students can transfer up to 3 courses (9 credit hours) from other programs into the M.S. in Counseling program.
 Students seeking to transfer into the program must complete all application material as specified in the APSU Graduate Bulletin for the M.S. in Counseling program.
-At least one letter of recommendation must come from an instructor from the institution from which the credits will be transferred from.
+At least one letter of recommendation must come from an instructor from the institution from which the credits will be transferred.
 Admission is dependent upon a review of all application materials and the number of available openings in the program of interest.